hapijs/hapi/API.md

 Returns a [`response`](#response-object) which you can pass into the [reply interface](#response-toolkit) where:
 - `source` - the value to set as the source of the [reply interface](#response-toolkit), optional.
-- `options` - optional object with the following optioal properties:
+- `options` - optional object with the following optional properties:
     - `variety` - a sting name of the response type (e.g. `'file'`).
     - `prepare` - a function with the signature `async function(response)` used to prepare the response after it is returned by a [lifecycle method](#lifecycle-methods) such as setting a